STEAMY AND SHARP GRAPHICS AT HAIDER ACKERMANN PFW A/W 19

 Same fabrics were used for men and women, such as wool, silk, cotton, playing with contemporary patterns, jacquards, chevron, pinstripes, abstract graphic elements, modern checks and polka dots, elegantly blended together.

 Bold looks unveiled on stage, showing fitted and semi-fitted pants, T-shirts, knitted sweaters adorned with striped gloves, bolero jackets, ankle-length coats, with a display of structured shoulders, fitted and raglan sleeves, draping, fabric manipulation and modern swirled pattern making applied on blouses.

 Interchangeability was also bound to serious mandarin and round collars, male and female jacket and pant opening -left over right and vice-versa-, and leather boots, creating a feeling of a discreet yet strong connection between him and her clothing items, an (in)visible lesson on romance.

-Powerful values (and colours) we live by and we love to share at Rebel Femme Magazine.
+Powerful values (and colors) we live by and we love to share at Rebel Femme Magazine.